Spring Break in Greece:

 Arrival/Start Date

-Ideal Hotel: Orientation at 6pm; Welcome Dinner at 7pm
+Ideal Hotel: Welcome Dinner at 7pm

-Bus Departure: 9am / Bus Return: 4pm
+Bus Departure: 8.30am / Bus Return: 5pm

-Minoan Palace of Knossos, Archaeological museum,
+Minoan Palace of Knossos, Archaeological Museum,

 Nikos Kazantzakis Tomb, Anopolis (Pottery Workshop)